lsst-sqre/safir/docs/user-guide/kafka/testing.rst

 This uses the ``kafka_docker_network`` fixture so that the schema registry runs in the same network as Kafka.

-As with the Kafka container, you will probably want an additional fixtures to create a Safir configuration and a client:
+As with the Kafka container, you will probably want additional fixtures to create a Safir configuration and a client:

 .. code-block:: python